My Shortlist

 “I think the biggest indicator is the child themselves.
 Whether that’s stress, anxiety, feeling unhappy, them not wanting to go to school.
 There can be externalizing factors as well that translate into behaviour, so that you visibly notice there’s something they’re frustrated with.
 Keep in mind, though, if your child is just starting at a new school, there is an adjustment period.
 But if this drags on for several months, you should start to look into it more seriously.”

-Of course, identifying that an educational environment isn’t working for your child is only a first step.
+Of course, identifying that an educational environment isn’t working for your child is only the first step.
 You’ll then need to decide what to do: how can this problem be resolved?
 Below, find expert advice about this question.

 “I think the first thing to think about is to voice this to the school: ‘I’m noticing he’s frustrated,’ ‘he’s resistant to go to school,’ ‘he’s not connecting with a teacher.’
-However it’s manifesting, the biggest thing is to voice this to the school, because they might not know.
+However, it’s manifesting, the biggest thing is to voice this to the school, because they might not know.
 The first choice, though, is not to pull a child from school, as this can be a huge adjustment.
 It’s to try to make it work in the current environment, see if there are any strategies that can be implemented.
 Whether it’s a social activity, sport, or academic adjustment, the school may be able to intervene with the necessary support.”

 “This doesn’t necessarily mean the school isn’t right for them.
-It might just mean they are struggling academically in one or more subjects and that the student doesn’t know what to do and the parent doesn’t recognize this early enough.
+It might just mean they are struggling academically in one or more subjects, and that the student doesn’t know what to do, and the parent doesn’t recognize this early enough.
 This calls for a kind of surgical solution: offering targeted academic support.
 But if the student is extremely happy, suffers from chronic malaise, lack of motivation, or has other serious psychological problems, this is more serious.
-No matter how accommodating and diligent a school is, they might not be able to help your child work through these problems.
+No matter how accommodating and diligent a school is, it might not be able to help your child work through these problems.
 You may need to look outside the school for answers.”

 Ruth Rumack, Director, Ruth Rumack’s Learning Space